wforbes/Omnia/README.md

 ## Project Thesis:

-**TLDR**: The goal of Omnia is to focus heavily on the mechanics/systems, story-lines/universe, and underlying foundations of what makes the game work.
+**TLDR**: The goal of Omnia is to focus heavily on the mechanics/systems, story-lines/universe, and underlying foundations of what makes the game work on a foundational level.
 This way, no matter the device used to play it or the era it's being played in - it can provide a unique and captivating experience to the player.

-*The Problem*<br>
-So often I've played great games that look amazing, have many awesome features, and really play well... but I feel they lack a depth of **mechanics** and **story-line**.

-In these games much of the effort is put toward making the graphics shine, use all the popular play paradigms (battle-royale, loot farming, level grinding, etc.) yet meanwhile the experience is still limited by a shallow item system, a cookie cutter stats system, and a rather boring predictable level/skill progression.
-Not to mention a story-line and set of dialogue that reads like the back of a foreign cereal box from 1972.

-*Items Systems*<br>
- Throughout most role-playing games you collect items.
-Many of these items are armor or gear you wear, weapons or powerful implements you hold or store in your inventory.
-As interesting as the names or lore behind them may be; they're usually color-coded (green, blue, purple, orange, gold, etc.), which equate to the quality of the item, the item's power.
-You don't ever need to even know the exact stats on the item... you just know it's good because of the color.
-This classification system is over a decade old now.
-The truth is, much of the time you will trash or sell anything that isn't the highest possible quality.
-The rarity or set random chance of obtaining a high quality item is simply just a dice roll, where you have XX percent chance of obtaining it and so you just mindlessly farm what drops it until you get it.
-You just do the quest enough times and you'll achieve your legendary rare orange quality sword of swordiness... and then what?
-Just more farming for a better one.

- *Stats Systems*<br>
- So often, in games like these, the values of your stats, health, mana, level, etc. all increase as you move through the game - only to reach a huge number that doesn't really change the game experience very much.
-Often the only difference between level 1 and level 100 is that you got a bunch of 'legendary' items, extra skills, and encounters may take longer or involve more steps.<br>
- *What did you learn along the way?
-What can you take with you and use in other areas in your life?*

- *Level/Skills Systems*<br>
- ..(in progress)

- I envision a type of game where your character reacts to situations in a nuanced way.
-You enter into combat and you're given more interesting and dynamic ways on how to react.
+I envision a type of game where your character reacts, and by extension the player must react, to situations in a nuanced way.
+You enter into combat and you're given more interesting and dynamic ways on how to react than other games.
 When your character progresses, so do you as a person.
-You learn things from the game that shape how you develop as a person and you may even learn useful job skills from it that help you in life.
+You learn things from the game that shape how you develop as a person.
+You may even learn useful job skills from it that help you in life.
 Part educational, part introspective, part dynamically inter-related.
-Your sword is powerful because it adjusts your characters mind and body in deeper ways that just raising your Strength statistic by 5.
+Your sword is powerful because it adjusts your characters mind and body in deeper ways than just raising your Strength statistic by 5.
 When you fight you see openings and opportunities to strike because of what you've learned from the game.
-You create items successfully when performing a tradeskill because you let the blade temper and swung the hammer differently that time, using a new ingredient which chemically altered the blade.
+You create items successfully when performing a tradeskill because you let the blade temper just right and swung the anvil hammer differently that time, using a new ingredient which chemically altered the blade.

 It's a lofty vision, not yet defined in concrete ways which I personally quest for while writing this software.

- My main goal is to help provide real **value** to the player of the game.
+My main goal is to help provide real **value** to the player of the game, not just a shiny cardboard cutout with good graphics.

 (more information to come soon...)
 <br>